PanicStation.org

 Short answer

-Treat it as potentially real or a scam: end any unexpected contact and verify by calling your issuer using the number on the back of your card or the official app.
-Don’t share verification codes or approve prompts you didn’t initiate.
+End any unexpected call, text, email, or app contact, then contact your card issuer yourself using the number on the back of your card or the official app.
+Do not share one-time codes or approve prompts you did not start.

 Do not do these things

-- Don’t keep talking just because they say it’s “urgent” or “your account will be closed.”
+• Don’t keep talking because someone says it is urgent or your account will be closed.

-- Don’t read a one-time passcode/“verification code” to someone who contacted you.
+• Don’t read a one-time passcode or verification code to anyone who contacted you.

-- Don’t share your PIN, online banking password, or full security details.
+• Don’t share your PIN, password, full Social Security number, or full card security details.

-- Don’t move money, buy gift cards, crypto, or “secure” funds because of a fraud alert.
+• Don’t move money, buy gift cards, buy crypto, or transfer funds to protect your account.

-- Don’t trust caller ID — it can be spoofed.
+• Don’t trust caller ID by itself; it can be spoofed.

 What to do now

-- “Is there a fraud alert or suspicious transaction on my account right now?”
+3. Ask whether the alert is real.
+On the verified line or inside the official app, ask: “Is there a fraud alert or suspicious purchase on my account right now?”

 What can wait

-- You don’t need to contact the merchant unless your issuer specifically tells you to.
+• You do not need to contact the merchant unless your issuer tells you to.

 Important reassurance